10rbirkinshaw/Classifying-Scientific-Literature/README.md

 # Contact

-If you found this project interesting or would like reach out, you can find me on Linkedin
+If you found this project interesting or would like reach out, you can [find me on Linkedin](https://www.linkedin.com/in/ross-birkinshaw-102701215/).